My guide to the local food around Baikal Lake

 If you think that hagberry cake got its name because hagberry jam is added to the cream, prepare for a revelation 🙂 Nope, the cream is usually made of sour cream (sorry for the tautology) but the flour is the most interesting part of this cake.
 It is made from the berries themselves: they are dried first and then ground.

-The case is delicious, but, naturally, has a specific taste.
+The cake is delicious, but, naturally, has a specific taste.
 I could feel the tiny bits of hagberry grinding when I chewed it 🙂

 Still, it is an interesting experience, and, despite hagberry being widespread, you can find this cake in Siberia only.